iiitdwd-exams/certificates/README.md

 Certificate number has the format `YYYY/nnnn`, where `YYYY` is the four digit year during which the certificate is printed and `nnnn` is the four digit number of thecertificate in that year.
 The year and number of the last certificate printed is read from the `gencert.toml` file.
 Certificate numbering is continued from the number of the last certificate printed.
 If the current year, read from the system date is later than the year read from the `gencert.toml` file, the certificate number is reset to `1` and current year is used.

 However, the script, at present, does not write the year and certificate number back to `gencert.toml` at the end of printing all the certificates.
 These values must be changed manually by the user using a text editor.

+It is a straight-forward task to take input data from a CSV file instead of a Microsoft Excel `.xlsx` file, as long as the date format is handled correctly.